 Electric Scooters Are Legitimate Transportation

 Electric scooters have evolved beyond novelty status into practical commuting tools.
-Modern e-scooters deliver 20-60 miles of range, reach speeds appropriate for urban traffic, and fold compactly for multimodal commuting (scooter to train to office).
-The category spans from $300 budget commuters to $2,000+ performance machines, and choosing poorly means either an unreliable scooter that dies mid-commute or an overpowered machine you cannot legally ride in most jurisdictions.
+Modern e-scooters deliver 20-60 miles of range, reach speeds appropriate for urban traffic, and fold compactly enough for multimodal commuting -- scooter to train to office.
+The category spans from $300 budget commuters to $2,500 performance machines, and choosing poorly means either an unreliable scooter that dies mid-commute or an overpowered one you cannot legally ride in most cities.

 Critical Specifications Explained